People

 Nik Maxwell is the creator of the Sika Foundation brand and helps us with graphic design.
 He has hunted sika for most of his hunting career (over 30 years hunting sika) and has all but covered the entire Kaimanawas and Kawekas in pursuit of them.
 Nik has has also created the Sika Hunting Tips & Info Series of articles, with the objective to educate and motivate both new and experienced sika hunters what sika hunting has to offer, and just how significant the sika herd is.

 Martine Pierhagen is a copywriter and PR consultant based in Tauranga and Taupo.
-She runs Sweet Orange Copywriting & PR and takes care of the Foundation's press relationships, website, and social media platforms.
+She runs Sweet Orange Copywriting & Content Strategy and takes care of the Foundation's press relationships, website, and social media platforms.
 Her background is in journalism, marketing and corporate communications.
 She has a passion for people, nature and conservation.